 Welcome to the George Washington University Internal Medicine Residency Program!

-- Our residents: At GW, we pride ourselves on our smart, compassionate, friendly residents who care about each other and our patients.
+Our residents: At GW, we pride ourselves on our smart, compassionate, friendly residents who care about each other and our patients.
+We like each other!
 We value diversity, and our faculty and residents love learning from each other (in both directions!) every day.
 We also seek formal input from our housestaff to improve our program regularly.
 See the tab for leadership opportunities, including our Housestaff council and GME and hospital committees.

-- Innovations in training: Our goal is to train the physicians of the future.
+Innovations in training: Our goal is to train the physicians of the future.
 To us, that includes delivering systems-based, high-value patient care that incorporates the principles of quality improvement.
 Our mandatory three-year Quality Improvement and High Value Care curriculum not only teaches residents the principles of QI and patient safety, but also provides mentorship for each resident to design and implement a QI project in one of our clinical settings.
 We also recognize the importance of creating a supportive environment to allow our residents to develop to their fullest potential.
-We utilize several program activities to promote wellness, including off-site workshops twice per year, quarterly happy hours/social events, winter holiday and end-of-the-year parties, and Pet Therapy at GWUH (for housestaff, attendings and patients!).
+We utilize several program activities to promote wellness, including off-site workshops twice per year, quarterly social events, winter holiday and end-of-the-year parties, our department’s annual Cuentos humanities publication, and pet therapy available at GWUH (for housestaff, attendings and patients!).

 Please learn more about us by reading our website - we think you'll like what you see!

 And don’t hesitate to contact us if you have any questions.

 Associate Professor of Medicine and of Health Policy Management